-The one thing to consider when using the different starters in a recipe, is the water content.
-Some starters have a higher water ratio than others, and will impact your recipe.
+The one thing to consider when using the different starters in a recipe is the water content.
+Some starters have a higher water ratio than others and will impact your recipe.
 If the recipe has its own starter recipe, do the calculations to determine the ratio.
-If your own starter is different, then you’ll have to adjust amounts to match.
+If your own starter is different, then you’ll have to adjust the amounts to match.

 So if you want to make your own starter, why not try one of these?

-(One of my favorites – the recipe link has great explanations)
+(One of my favourites – the recipe link has great explanations)